planetarydev/json-sql-builder/README.md

 # Release notes

+### 1.0.19 Bugfixing
+- Join Support for MySQL and PostgreSQL should work now
+- Fix Support for Sub-Select's with AS clause

 ### 1.0.17+18 Bugfixing, Update docs
 - Parameterized queries for PostgreSQL using $create operator.
 The params will now safely escaped by pg-format because PostgreSQL does not support parameters on CREATE statements.